 - If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Head.
-The Head will decide, after considering the complaint, the appropriate course of action to take. - In most cases, the Head will meet/speak to the parents concerned, usually within seven working days of receiving the complaint, to discuss the matter.
-If possible, a resolution will be reached at this stage. - It may be necessary for the Head to carry out further investigations.
-The Head may ask a member of SLT to conduct the investigation. - The Head will keep written records of all meetings and interviews held in relation to the complaint. - Once the Head is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing within ten working days.
-The Head will also give reasons for the decision. - If the complaint is against the Head, the Chair of Governors, or their nominee, will call for a full report from the Head and for all the relevant documents.
+The Headmistress will decide, after considering the complaint, the appropriate course of action to take. - In most cases, the Headmistress will meet/speak to the parents concerned, usually within seven working days of receiving the complaint, to discuss the matter.
+If the complaint is received during the school holidays, a reasonable compromise will be reached regarding the resolution timeline.
+If possible, a resolution will be reached at this stage. - It may be necessary for the Headmistress to carry out further investigations.
+The Headmistress may ask a member of SLT to conduct the investigation. - The Headmistress will keep written records of all meetings and interviews held in relation to the complaint. - Once the Headmistress is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing within ten working days.
+The Headmistress will also give reasons for the decision. - If the complaint is against the Headmistress, the Chair of Governors, or their nominee, will call for a full report from the Headmistress and for all the relevant documents.
 The Chair of Governors, or their nominee, may also call for a briefing from members of staff, and will in most cases, speak to or meet with the parents to discuss the matter further.
 Once the Chair of Governors, or their nominee, is satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of the decision in writing within ten working days.
 The Chair of Governors will give reasons for the decision.